Accredited architecture educational institutions will no longer need to apply for a Specific License for Cuba travel by their students, faculty and

 Free time to wander the streets of historical centre or enjoy the beach.

-Evening is free to enjoy the beach, hotel amenities, and the lively streets of Trinidad.
+Evening is free to enjoy the beach and the lively streets of Trinidad.
 How about live Cuban popular music on

 Cuba's second highest mountain range- reaching 3,700 feet atop Pico San Juan.
 The mountains are home to small mountain